Off the Cob Tortilla Chips Shark Tank Update – Shark Tank Season 6

 Valuation $666,667

-Off the Cob Chips have six ingredients: sweet corn, certified organic GMO free yellow corn, certified organic GMO free white corn, expeller pressed sunflower oil, cane sugar and sea salt.
-The corn Off the Cob uses is grown on small farms throughout the American Midwest.
-The corn Cameron uses makes a lighter, sweeter chip that’s also better for you than most processed chips.
+Off the Cob Chips have six ingredients: sweet corn, certified organic GMO-free yellow corn, certified organic GMO-free white corn, expeller-pressed sunflower oil, cane sugar, and sea salt.
+The corn used in The Corn Off the Cob is grown on small farms throughout the American Midwest.
+Cameron’s corn makes a lighter, sweeter chip that’s also better for you than most processed chips.

-Cameron grew up on a family farm in Ithaca, NY – which is where he got his passion for and knowledge about organic foods.
-The 2012 graduate of Babson College always dreamed of being an entrepreneur and when he formulated his chips, he went for it!
-Like most food entrepreneurs who appear in the Tank, he’s likely looking for cash to fund inventory and help with getting national distribution.
+Cameron grew up on a family farm in Ithaca, NY, where he developed his passion for and knowledge of organic foods.
+The 2012 graduate of Babson College always dreamed of being an entrepreneur, and when he formulated his chips, he went for it!
+Like most food entrepreneurs who appear in the Tank, he’s likely looking for cash to fund inventory and help get national distribution.

 Will a Shark take a bite out of Off the Cob?